ArtBioDesign/AutoPMD/AutoPMD/README.md

 ## The main application scenarios of this software tool include:
 ### 1. Single point mutation primer design
-- **Function Description**：Support the design of primers for implementing single amino acid point mutations.
+- **Description**：Support the design of primers for implementing single amino acid point mutations.
 ### 2. Double point mutation primer design
-- **Function Description**：Support the design of primers for implementing mutations at two amino acid sites.
+- **Description**：Support the design of primers for implementing mutations at two amino acid sites.
     - The distance between amino acid sites of two mutations is less than or equal to 15bp
     - The distance between amino acid sites of two mutations is greater than 15bp but less than or equal to 120bp
     - The distance between amino acid sites of two mutations is greater than 120bp

 ## Installation

-- 列表项1
-    - 子列表项1
-        - 子子列表项1

 ### python packages
 We suggest using Python 3.8 for AutoPMD.